An action network for sustainable livestock

 - Animal management and livestock husbandry systems

-LAMP collects the good practices from different parts of the various livestock sectors and from different stakeholders, analyze and synthesize them before they are piloted or tested.
+LAMP collects the good practices from different parts of the various livestock sectors and from different stakeholders, analyse and synthesise them before they are piloted or tested.

 Creating common ground for common good – addressing antimicrobial resistance by supporting healthy and productive livestock.